Learn to Play Hockey with KC

-KC Hockey is made up of the KC Hockey Club and five regional clubs (called parishes) that divide the city into regions so players can play closer to home.
-All players start playing for the parish in their area at the initiation level.
+KC Hockey is made up of the KC Hockey Club and five regional ‘House Hockey’ clubs that divide the city into regions so players can play closer to home.
+All players start playing for the club in their area at the initiation level.

 At the initiation level you simply register your player with the parish that covers the area where you live.
 Registration is now open and you can get full registration details here.

 Note: Financial Assistance is available for registration fees and equipment